The Day of Reckoning

 “If… if that is true.
 How do you know it's them?”

 “Through anthropometry, a forensic pathologist examined their size, weight and dimension that the bodies found belong to children.
 The crime lab will later confirm their deductions.” detective Smith answered.

 Mr Apion was unable to ask or say any more.

 “We will find those responsible for this atrocity, I swear to you,” Detective Ford said with iron conviction.
 “We have collaborated with the local publishing house and—”

 “No,” Mrs Apion said into his shoulder, the word muffled.
 She released him and straightened her spine as she mopped her face with her hands.

 Together, Mr and Mrs Apion rose to their feet.

 Like a switch flipped, a shadowy cowl fell on their faces, casting it into darkness.
 Two pairs of glacial eyes stared back at them coldly.
 Two pools of chilling, cauldron black.

 “You will not breathe a word of this to anyone,” she hissed, her tone acidic.
 “The autopsy report will be marked as confidential.
 Those who found their body must be sworn to secrecy or suffer the consequences if they do not.”

-Both detectives wore identical expressions; eyes rounded and their mouths agape, their minds suddenly failing to grasp comprehension.
+Both detectives stood there, eyes rounded, their minds suddenly failing to grasp comprehension.